-By Train -- Of the six daily trains from Bangkok to Chiang Mai, the 8:30am sprinter (trip time 12 hr.; fare 611B for second-class air-conditioned seat) is the quickest, but you sacrifice a whole day to travel and spend the entire trip in a seat.
-The other trains take between 13 and 15 hours; but for overnight trips, second-class sleeper berths are a good choice (881B lower berth, air-conditioned; 791B upper berth, air-conditioned).
+By Train -- Train travel is an arduous way to get back to Bangkok.
+The station in Chiang Mai is not well kept and derailments on the line happen with shocking frequency.
+Frankly, the rise of budget airlines has made train travel back to the capital a locals-only affair, although the Thai government has been discussing the creation of a high-speed train.
+Of the five daily trains from Bangkok to Chiang Mai, the 8:30am sprinter (trip time 12 hr.; fare 611B for a second-class air-conditioned seat) is the quickest, but you still sacrifice a whole day to travel.
+The other trains take between 13 and 15 hours; for overnight trips, second-class sleeper berths are a good choice (881B lower berth, air-conditioned; 791B upper berth, air-conditioned).
 Private sleeper cabins are also available, which cost 1,353B.

-By Bus -- Buses from Bangkok to Chiang Mai are many and varied: from rattletrap, non-air-conditioned numbers to fully reclining VIP buses.
+By Bus -- Buses from Bangkok to Chiang Mai are many and varied: From rattletrap, non-air-conditioned numbers to reclining-seat, VIP buses.
 The trip takes about 8 to 10 hours.
-From Bangkok's Northern Bus Terminal, close to the Mo Chit BTS (tel.
+From Bangkok’s Northern Bus Terminal, close to the Mo Chit BTS (tel.
 02936-2841), six daily 24-seater VIP buses provide the most comfort, with larger seats that recline (fare 806B).
-There is also frequent service between Chiang Mai and Mae Hong Son, Phitsanulok, and Chiang Rai.
+There is also a frequent service between Chiang Mai and Mae Hong Son, and Chiang Rai.